muratk5n/thirdwave/en/README.md

 ---

-That is a stretch..
+Not really..
 I remember after her death they were throwing out those words, 'she was like Mother Teresa'.. fem acquiantences at the time took a major issue with that..
 Mother Teresa lived with the poor, spent her life among them.
 What did Diana do?
 Make a diva entrance to some event, and disappear afterwards?
 C'mon.